 Just as importantly, our faculty of seasoned, award-winning journalists is preparing students to re-imagine how journalism is practiced so they can help lead the changes underway.

-The School offers two master’s degree programs: a Masters of Arts in Journalism and the nation’s first M.A. in Entrepreneurial Journalism.
-It is also seeking approval to create a new one-year, cutting-edge M.A. in Social Journalism, which it expects to launch within the next year.
+The School offers three master’s degree programs: a Masters of Arts in Journalism, the nation’s first M.A. in Entrepreneurial Journalism, and a one-year, cutting-edge M.A. in Social Journalism, which it will launch in January 2015.

 The more traditional M.A. in Journalism features a rigorous three-semester curriculum that teaches the eternal verities of the profession — reporting, writing, critical thinking, and ethics — alongside the digital media skills every journalism needs today.
 This full-time program offers study in five subject concentrations that allow students to delve more deeply into a beat or content area.
 Every student also graduates with on-the-job experience, through a unique required summer internship that the School guarantees will be paid.